jgrivera67/HiRTOS/README.md

 baremetal GNAT cross-compilers require the availability of an Ada Runtime for the target micrcontroller or embedded platform, and such baremetal Ada runtimes are available only for a very limited number of platforms.
-HiRTOS solves this problem by being implemented on on top of a minimal platform-independent Ada runtime.
+HiRTOS solves this problem by being implemented on top of a minimal platform-independent Ada runtime.
 Also, HiRTOS code itself has been written on top of a porting layer that provides a platform-agnostic interface to HiRTOS.
 Currently, only one porting layer for the ARM Cortex-R52 multi-core processor is provided.
 To port HiRTOS to a new target